 Tracking and analysing data!

-Firstly, within the Google My Business dashboard and in the app, you can go to the Posts section and see how many views each of your posts get.
+Firstly, within the Google Business Post dashboard and in the app, you can go to the Posts section and see how many views each of your posts get.
 You can also see the number of clicks – however, I have found that this data is not always accurate.

 When you add a tracking URL you can then see in your Google Analytics account how many people click through to your website and what they do on your website.